Tech-at-DU/ACS-1320-JavaScript-Foundations/Assignments/Assignment-3-OOP.md

 Submit your work on [GradeScope](https://www.gradescope.com/courses/202953).

+You'll be submitting your OOP version of breakout with the inheritence!

 ## Assess your work

 | expectations | Does not meet (0) | Meets (1) | Exceeds (2) |